-How Andy McKay, expert Community Care Law solicitor, enabled an elderly woman to remain in her own home rather than being forced into residential care.
+How Andy McKay, expert Community Care Law solicitor based in our Brighton office, enabled an elderly woman to remain in her own home rather than being forced into residential care.
 He did this by securing increased Local Authority care funding worth more than £300 per week, plus a backdated payment of over £17,500 by challenging Social Services’ unlawful financial assessment.

 Jasmine is Attorney under a Lasting Power of Attorney (LPA) for both Property & Finance and Health & Welfare for her mother, Margaret.
 Margaret has complex health needs and requires 24-hour care and supervision, but has continued to enjoy a good level of independence by remaining in her own home.
 She stayed in a respite care home on two occasions, but found this very distressing.
-The family agreed that Margaret needed to be cared for at home.
+The family agreed that Margaret needed to be cared for at her home in the North East of England.

 Jasmine employed a qualified and skilled live in carer and Margaret self-funded the live-in care costs for many months.
 When Margaret’s savings dropped to the Local Authority savings threshold of £23,250, Jasmine asked Social Services to help pay Margaret’s live-in care fees under the means tested social care funding rules.